magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-4.md

 <!--- ACP2E-120-->

 *  Rate requests to online shipping carriers have been reduced from several requests to one.
 Package insurance and handling price per item/package are now calculated correctly.
-Previously, {{ site.data.var.ee }} displayed incorrect shipping rates for FedEx shipping methods.
+Previously, {{ site.data.var.ce }} displayed incorrect shipping rates for FedEx shipping methods.

 <!--- ACP2E-174-->